masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/scheduler.rst

     <stackless.tasklet object at 0x01BCD0B0>

-In this case, the scheduler runs until a maximum of ``100`` instructions have been executed in the Python virtual machine.
+In this case, the scheduler runs until a maximum of ``100`` instructions have been executed in the |PY| virtual machine.
 At which point, whatever tasklet is currently running is returned when :func:`stackless.run` exits.
 The standard way to employ this is to pump the scheduler, reinserting the interrupted tasklet.